eWeLinkCUBE/CUBE-OS/README.md

 ## 🧱 Architecture

-CUBE OS is built with modularity and security in mind:
+CUBE OS is designed with performance and modularity in mind:

-- **Base OS**: Buildroot-based minimal Linux system
-- **Containerized core**: All services run in Docker (including the CUBE Engine, CAST, and Zigbee services)
-- **Add-on Framework**: Add-ons and integrations can run in isolated containers
-- **Zigbee/Matter abstraction**: Supports popular USB dongles and bridges
+- **Core System**: Lightweight OS built with Buildroot
+- **Apps**: Independent system modules running as isolated processes
+- **Messaging Layer**: Internal middleware to enable high-efficiency communication between apps
+- **Zigbee2CUBE**: Middleware to support multiple Zigbee protocols and chipsets via modular drivers
+- **Docker Runtime**: For containerized third-party applications and add-ons
+- **Web API Layer**: Built-in OpenAPI interface for inter-module and external integration
+- **Deployment Flexibility**: Runs in smart home hubs or edge computing scenarios with local or centralized device control

-## 🛠️ Common Tasks
+## 🛠️ Common Use Cases

-- Access file system via Samba or SSH
-- Install add-ons like File Browser or MQTT broker
-- Use CUBE CAST to build custom dashboards
-- Set up Zigbee pairing via supported dongles
+- Pair Zigbee devices via supported USB dongles (e.g., SONOFF ZBDongle-E)
-- Configure Matter Bridge via UI wizard
+- Use CAST dashboards to control devices from tablets, kiosks, or wall-mounted screens
+- Create local scenes and automations
+- Extend system with Docker-based add-ons
+- Access data via Web API for integration with other platforms

-## 🧯 Troubleshooting
+## 🧯 Troubleshooting & Support

-- Zigbee not pairing?
-Make sure your dongle firmware is up to date
+- Can't access the Web UI?
+Try using the device’s IP address instead of `cubeos.local`
-- Network issues?
-Check that the CUBE container has internet and LAN access
+- Zigbee issues?
+Check dongle connection and firmware compatibility

-Report bugs or ask questions in our [Discord](https://discord.gg/67Ybdn23rS)
+- Need help?
+Ask questions or report issues in our [Discord](https://discord.gg/67Ybdn23rS)

 ## 🙌 Contribute